Tesco to raise store staff wages by 10.5 percent over two years

-LONDON Tesco (TSCO.L), Britain's biggest private sector employer, is to raise pay for hourly paid store staff by an inflation-beating 10.5 percent over the next two years, it said on Friday.
+LONDON (Reuters) - Tesco (TSCO.L), Britain's biggest private sector employer, is to raise pay for hourly paid store staff by an inflation-beating 10.5 percent over the next two years, it said on Friday.

 "This reward package sees our biggest investment in store pay for a decade," said Matt Davies, Tesco's UK CEO.